Is the Amex Platinum card worth the annual fee?

 2. Up to $240 in digital entertainment credits each year

-You’ll get $20 in monthly statement credits to reimburse you for the following expenses (enrollment required): Disney+, ESPN+, Hulu, The Disney Bundle (which includes Hulu, Disney+, and ESPN+, Peacock, and The New York Times
+You’ll get $20 in monthly statement credits to reimburse you for the following expenses (enrollment required): Disney+, ESPN+, Hulu, The Disney Bundle (which includes Hulu, Disney+, and ESPN+, Peacock, SiriusXM, and The New York Times

 I know for a fact that several of us at Daily Drop regularly download free audiobooks from Audible for long flights, specifically because of this credit.